 While selecting the site for the installation of rain gauge the following points should be take kept in mind.

-- The site should be in levels ground and other types of the ground like hilltops, hill slope, etc undulation type of slope is not suitable.
+- The site should be on level ground and other types of the ground like hilltops, hill slopes, etc undulation type of slope is not suitable.

 - The site should be an open space.

 - The nearest object from the rain gauge should be kept at a distance of twice the height of the object.

 - Sad should be away from continuous wind forces.

 - Other metrological instruments and the fencing of the site should maintain step 3 above.

 - 10% of the total number of rain gauge stations in any basin should be self-recording.